videosdk-live/videosdk-docs/android_docs_versioned_docs/version-0.1.x/guide/video-and-audio-calling-api-sdk/get-notified/external-call-detection-event.md

 slug: external-call-detection-event
 ---

-# External Call Detection Event
+# External Call Detection Event - Android

 External call detection event in VideoSDK let you know, participant is on the call during meeting.